 Debris avalanches and landslides are common, but are not necessarily caused by an actual volcanic eruption or volcanic activity.
 They can be triggered as the result of a volcanic explosion or dome collapse, particularly in environments where heavy rainfall is common.
 Debris avalanches tend to become channelled into valleys and can travel large distances well beyond their source areas.
 It is difficult to reduce the impact of debris avalanches because they can occur without warning, even on dormant volcanoes, and can devastate large areas.
-Once initiated, it is impossible to evacuate areas in the paths of debris avalanches because of the great speed with which they travel.
+Once initiated, it is almost impossible to evacuate areas in the paths of debris avalanches because of the great speed with which they travel.

-Viscous mudflows may contain more than 60% sediments (40% water) and have the consistency of wet concrete.
+Viscous mudflows may contain more than 60 per cent sediment (40 per cent water) and have the consistency of wet concrete.
 Less viscous mudflows, with a higher water content, resemble torrential floods.

-Jökulhlaup is an Icelandic word that is used to describe a glacial outburst flood, which is a sudden release of water from a lake that lies under or close to a glacier.
-One of the triggers of a jökulhlaup could be an eruption of a volcano situated beneath a glacier that melts overlying ice or weakens a dam made of glacial moraine sediments.
+Jökulhlaup is an Icelandic word that is used to describe a glacial outburst flood, a sudden release of water from a lake that lies under or close to a glacier.
+One of the triggers of a jökulhlaup could be the eruption of a volcano situated beneath a glacier that melts overlying ice or weakens a dam made of glacial moraine sediments.
 The sudden removal of the lake dam releases a huge volume of water to produce a ‘megaflood’ that can wash away roads and bridges.

 British Geological Survey.
 2012.
-Geohazard note: Volcanic hazards.
+Geohazard note: volcanic hazards.
 British Geological Survey.